ttu/dotnet-fake-json-server/README.md

 200 OK          : Collection is found
 400 Bad Request : Invalid query parameters
-404 Not Found   : Collection is not found or it is empty
+404 Not Found   : Collection is not found
 ```

 By default the request returns results in an array.
 Headers have the collection's total item count (`X-Total-Count`) and pagination links (`Link`).